segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/synap/index.md

 2. Search for and choose Synap.

-3. Copy the Write key from the Segment UI
+3. Copy the Write key from the Segment UI.

 4. Login to your Synap portal as an admin, and go to `/portal-dashboard/settings/integrations`.
 To navigate to this page via the UI, first click on the 'gears' icon near the bottom left hand side of the screen, then look for the Integrations menu item